Oxore/m68k-disasm/Readme.md

 - Support PC trace tables.
 With trace tables it will disassemble traced PC locations only, without attempt to disassemble everything, because not everything is instruction, some code is just data.
-- Mark jump locations and bind jumps and calls to them.
-Mark obvious ROM read accessed locations and bind the instructions to the marked locations.
+- Label jump locations and bind jumps and calls to them.
+Label obvious ROM read accessed locations and bind the instructions to the labeled locations.
 To make it possible to split and reorganize the binary.

 What could become a goal (possible features):